epam-python-courses-7-bsu/FinalTaskRssParser/final_task/README.md

 `python rss_reader.py https://news.yahoo.com/rss/ --date 20191112` will print first article

 ### [Iteration 4] Format converter

-Two more arguments was added: `--to-html PATH`, `--to-pdf PATH` Works with URL: `python rss_reader.py https://news.yahoo.com/rss/ --to-html D: --to-pdf C:` Works with date: `python rss_reader.py https://news.yahoo.com/rss/ --date 20191116 --to-html D:`
+Two more arguments was added: `--to-html PATH`, `--to-pdf PATH`
+Works with URL: `python rss_reader.py https://news.yahoo.com/rss/ --to-html D: --to-pdf C:`
+Works with date: `python rss_reader.py https://news.yahoo.com/rss/ --date 20191116 --to-html D:`

 For pdf creation FPDF module was used.

 If Internet conection is on images will be loaded, else only URL's.

 ### [Iteration 5] Output colorization

+**colorama** and **termcolor** was used to colorize output **coloredlogs** was used to colorize logs

 ### [Iteration 6] Web-server